Vertrical/tino/README.md

 - [ ] The "after hooks", similar to middlewares but happening AFTER your controller
 - [ ] Cookies support
 - [ ] GraphQL responder for local prototyping (like jsondb for REST)

+## Stay in touch

+You can follow us on Twitter https://twitter.com/tino_server or open issues here.